 How Head-On Crashes Occur

 Head-on collisions are thankfully rare — leading to less than two percent of accidents.
-Head-on crashes in the U.S. were only two percent of all car accidents but make up more than 10% of fatal collisions.
-Head-on crashes are also the leading cause of death in drivers who are not at fault for the crash.
-An estimated 42% of blameless drivers die in head-on car accidents.
+Head-on crashes in the U.S. were only two percent of all car accidents but makeup over 10% of fatal collisions.
+Head-on crashes are also the leading cause of death in drivers are not at fault for the crash.
+About 42% of blameless drivers die in head-on car accidents.